 Zaxby’s calls its menu “indescribably good.”
 We can think of other ways than “good” to describe the high blood pressure and headaches that could come with its Kiddie Cheese® meal like the one we ordered, which includes a grilled cheese sandwich, crinkle fries, 12 ounce fruit punch, cookie and 1 packet of Zax sauce.

 A child who ate 16.5 pats of butter and 30 sugar cubes for lunch would consume the same amount of fat (67 grams) and sugar (59 grams) as one who ate the Kiddie Cheese® meal.
 They would also have consumed all the sodium they should have for the entire day, with this meal coming in at 2,165 milligrams.
 Indescribably good?
 More like indescribably junky!

 Captain D’s promises you “the Taste of the Coast.”
 We don’t know about that, but it’s certainly serving up the taste of fat and salt.
 This kids’ meal includes two kids’ chicken tenders, french fries, macaroni and cheese, a 12 ounce sweet tea and 2 packets of ketchup.

 This meal contains a whopping 65 grams of fat.
 That’s the same amount of fat you’d find in 16 pats of butter.
-Your kiddo will also be eating 11 full teaspoons of sugar.
+Your kiddo will also be eating 11 full teaspoons of sugar (equal to 22 sugar cubes).
 The sodium content comes in at 2,240 milligrams, which is well over the recommended amount of 1,500 milligrams for an entire day.

 Burger chain Hardee’s may call its kid’s meals “Cool Kids Combos,” but the nutrition facts on them aren’t so cool.
 This meal includes a kids’ cheeseburger, kids’ natural cut fries, a 12 ounce Sprite, a cookie and 3 packets of ketchup.